IBM

 3800 Laser Printer Development

-Technical Exchange presented February 1970
+Technical Exchange presented February 1970 In the

 late '60s, IBM San Jose began development of an electrophotographic printer to